Skip to contents

 .data

-A data object to pass through the pipeline.
+Input object passed through the pipeline.

 label